 Good interpersonal and boardroom skills are also equally important, as your CCoE will need to bring out the best in others, handle objections, report results to senior management and explain the benefits of the cloud to stakeholders.

 The role of a team member can be ongoing or temporary.
-They may also have another position within the organization or work for the CCoE in a full-time capacity.
+They may have another position within the organization or work for the CCoE in a full-time capacity.
 Now that you understand the basics, download our free white paper, Blueprint for the Cloud Center of Excellence, to learn how to accelerate the planning phase of cloud migration, and examine the potential challenges of your CCoE.